cboyd0319/PoshGuard/docs/reference/UX-DESIGN-SPECIFICATION.md

 2. Answer clarifying questions only
 3. Note: time started, verbalizations, struggles, successes
 4. Allow 2x expected time before offering help
-5. After completion: "How confident are you in what you just did?"
+5. After completion: "How confident are you in what you did?"
 (1-10)

 **Post-Task Questions**:
 - What was easiest about that task?